-The classic yellow Malta buses used to be an iconic feature on the island and one of the tourist attractions.
+The classic yellow Malta public buses used to be iconic Malta public transport and one of the tourist attractions.
 Unfortunately when you travel in Malta now these vintage buses are no longer in service.
 There isn’t Uber in Malta either.

 If you are planning to see Gozo when travelling to Malta, the only Malta public transport to get to Gozo is via the ferry.
 As a foot passenger, purchase your ticket at the ferry terminal.
 Ferries cross between Cirkewwa in Malta to Mgarr in Gozo and take 30 minutes.
 There is also a regular ferry which crosses between Valletta and Sliema and takes 10 minutes, making it easier to get between these two cities.

-If you are short on time for your trips to Malta, hop aboard the city sightseeing bus for the main sights – touristy but a good way of getting around and learning about the islands.
+If you are short on time for your trips to Malta, hop aboard the city sightseeing bus for the main sights – touristy but a good way of getting around Malta and learning about the islands in Malta.

-TIP – If you are going to be in Malta for a week, consider buying a Tallinja card which allows you to travel for 7 days with no limit.
+Malta Travel Tips – If you are going to Malta for a week, consider buying a Tallinja card which allows you to travel for 7 days with no limit.

 From Malta International Airport, there is an express Malta airport bus that links with most cities to visit in Malta.
 To get from Malta Airport to Gozo, you can take this bus to Cirkewwa where you can take the ferry to Gozo.
-Other bus services also run.
+Other bus services also run from Malta Airport.
 Taking a taxi will cost approx 25 Euros for the 15 minute journey to Valletta (the capital).
 Click here for airport options.

 Travelling Onwards (check visas before you travel)

 Malta is well connected to the rest of Europe with budget airlines connecting the two.
 If you are planning on travelling to Italy on your Malta trip, there is a ferry to Sicily in Italy but it can be easier to fly.